 Repot every three to four years in spring using a Cactus & Succulent labelled potting mix and the next sized pot with adequate drainage.
 African Milk Trees are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock) - so only repot if you feel it's wholly necessary.

 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce extra amounts of perlite and grit into the lower portion of the new soil to downplay over-watering risks.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

-Keep an eye out for mealybugs, spider mite, scale, whitefly, thrips, whitefly & root mealybugs.
-Common diseases associated with this species are root rot, red leaf-spot, heart rot, botrytis & southern blight - click here to learn more about these issues.
+Keep an eye out for mealybugs, spider mites, scale, thrips whitefly & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
+Common diseases associated with African Milk Bushes are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 This plant is classified as poisonous; if parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.
 The sap can also cause dermatitis and skin allergy to sensitive individuals, so be sure to wear gloves when handling.